-We work with an expanded team to protect the ecosystem, namely with our EAL Chrome Extension.
-This chrome extension serves a blacklist: https://github.com/409H/EtherAddressLookup/blob/master/blacklists/domains.json that will prevent users from going to websites on this list.
+We work with an expanded team to protect the ecosystem, namely with our EAL Chrome extension.
+This extension, https://github.com/409H/EtherAddressLookup/blob/master/blacklists/domains.json, serves a blacklist to prevent users from going to websites that are known to be malicious.

 You can see the diversity of phishing sites, fake airdrop sites, fake ICO sites, exchange sites, etc. Entering secret information into these (such as private keys, passwords, usernames, etc) will result in that information being sent directly to the malicious party running the fake site.

-We hope that the Common Scams articles can help people that are new to information security to avoid common scams that are relevant in todays Ethereum ecosystem.
+We hope that the Common Scams articles can help people that are new to information security avoid common scams that are prevalent in today's Ethereum ecosystem.

-Some terminology that is useful for security-related discussions and general cryptocurrency discussions can be found here: https://support.mycrypto.com/getting-started/ethereum-glossary.html
+Some terminology that is useful for security-related discussions and general cryptocurrency discussions can be found here: Ethereum Glossary.